brokyo/seeker_ii/docs/roadmap.md

 - [] Update motif playback to new architecture
 - [] Update clear motif to new architecture
 - [] Update config to new architecture
-- [] Pull Grid Keyboard out as its own component
+- [] Keyboard region in `grid_ii.lua` is the only remaining region that isn't a component.
 - [] Static voltage out
 - [] Note Event Refactoring
 -- [] Create consistent note event structure in a single place